Bloodbat/RackInstallerScripts/README.md

   Where \<scriptname\> is your selected script.

-## The default version of VCV Rack installed by the scripts is too old / too new!
+## The default version of VCV Rack Free installed by the scripts is too old / too new!

 The default version is selected using the wisdom of the community in the forum and our personal experience.